rcushu/cse15l-lab-reports/labreports/labreport3.md

 911report/preface.txt
 ```

-`find -name` checks a directory for files of certain types (as seen in the first example) or files with a specific name (as seen in the second example).
+`find -name` displays files of certain types (as seen in the first example) or files with a specific name (as seen in the second example) in the current directory.
 This is useful for finding a file or files of certain type in large directories that would otherwise by hard to manually search through.

 [Source](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/#)